0Z3/ose/Applications/Microcontrollers/README.md

 ## Installation

-1. In the top level ose directory, uncomment (remove /* */) the following lines:
+1. Uncomment (remove /* and /*) the following lines in ose_conf.h
+in the top level ose directory:

 ```
 /* #ifndef OSEVM_ASSIGN */